amleshkashyap/pintos/src/ddocs/userprog.md

   * System call number is stored in user stack in user virtual address space.
   * System calls should be synchronized so that any number of user processes can make them at once.
-  * When system call handler gets control, system call number is in the 32-bit word at the caller's stack pointer, first argument is in the
-    32-bit word at the next higher address and so on.
-    - Avoid writing repeating code for implementations - fetching of arguments can be isolated.